+How did Christie come to believe that his state would be the biggest payer?
 That prediction is more than 50% off its target and it had been known beforehand that the Obama administration would front 51% of the costs.

 Christie: The total cost of the ARC project would have been between $11 billion and $14 billion, a cost he believed would not have been fiscally possible for New Jersey residents.

 Christie: The federal government, in a financing agreement, would have forced New Jersey to pay any of the costs that surpassed the baseline price-tag of $8 billion.

 With these point-counterpoints in front of us, it is clear that the governor misconstrued the facts to create an argument that would please the Right and make him come out of it looking like a conservative warrior.
 Now, with the alternative 7 subway Hoboken plan apparently “not going to happen in our lifetime,” the City is out thousands of new jobs and commuters are left at the turnstile.